All Episodes

 I think because more people were believing things.

-Now a lot of our beliefs just like are looking at our phone, and before our beliefs used to like go into the air, you know.
+Now a lot of our beliefs just like are looking to our phone.

 It is really sad.

-I feel like, yeah, we're like facing a really secular time of like everyone's just like, ah, like if I don't see it on Chat GPT, then I'm not gonna believe it type of thing.
+I feel like, yeah, we're like facing a really secular time of like everyone's just like, ah, like if I don't see it on Chat GPT, then I'm not going to believe it type of thing.

-Because at the end of the day, it's so much harder to believe anything online, like anything over a you know, a video.
+Because at the end of the day, it's so much harder to believe anything online, like anything over a video.

-So I fully like, you know, empathize with all the people that are online watching our videos, being like, that's cool and all that you guys do this, but I can't believe it until I see it, you know.
+So I fully like, you know, empathize with all the people that are online watching our videos being like, that's cool and all that you guys do this, but I can't believe it until I see it.

-So I would encourage a lot of people if you are like into this type of thing to actually, you know, go and experience these things or put yourself out there and try.
+So I would encourage a lot of people who are like into this type of thing to actually go and experience these things or put yourself out there and try.

 But if you were to go to church and actually read these things and like go for it and really put yourself in there, then you might find God.

-Oh, I'll notice the more I pray, the more when I walk into certain rooms or whatever, I could feel like my knees almost tingle a bit.
+Oh, I'll notice the more I pray, the more when I walk into certain rooms or whatever, I can feel like my knees almost tingle a bit.

 Like I want to hit them, right?

-Like I want to hit, you know, it I want to hit my knees right there and pray, right?
+Like I want to, you know, I want to hit my knees right there and pray, right?

 And we probably used to be more connected to the spirit realm overall.